xMagerx/Project/MapMakingTools/README.md

 4. Update the triplea_yaml file as normal, click it and use the pencil icon, *profit* The update/commit of the triplea_yaml file will automatically update the PR

-### Github repo change ownership option

-If you would prefer, you can mimic the file structure of an existing map repo, and upload that to a repo which you own.
-Then in the github repository settings, there is a change ownership option which can move the repo to 'triplea-maps'.
-From there the map admins would set up the '.travis.yml' file to have an automated map zip build.